The Ube Craze at Trader Joe’s Doesn’t Have to End at the Grocery Chain

 For example, it feels like Trader Joe’s may have missed the mark on the ube tea cookies, which are completely overwhelmed by the flavor of cinnamon and lack any ube, save for its musty purple color.
 Balingit agrees.

-Although a lot of the ube craze in America began at Trader Joe’s, especially for buyers who have never heard of the Southeast Asian yam, diving into the flavor doesn’t have to end at that particular grocery chain.
+Although a lot of the ube craze in America began at Trader Joe’s, especially for buyers who have never heard of the Filipino yam, diving into the flavor doesn’t have to end at that particular grocery chain.

 “I would say as soon as you get out of Trader Joe’s, go to your closest Seafood City, if you’re lucky, or 99 Ranch,” Balingit says.
 “Those are the places where you'll find not just ube, but buko pandan, and jackfruit, and the extracts and the frozen products.
 The reality is that we don’t live in these tropical climates all the time, but you’ll still get to experience [these flavors].”